Max Martin: Others

 In January 2015, he co-wrote and co-produced Ellie Goulding's "Love Me like You Do", which reached number 3 on the Billboard Hot 100, while also producing several songs from her album Delirium including the hit single "On My Mind", which was released on 17 September 2015.

 In July 2015, Martin produced Demi Lovato's song "Cool for the Summer" which reached number 11 on the Billboard Hot 100.
 He also contributed to "Confident" and "For You" from their fifth studio album Confident.

-Martin also worked with Selena Gomez on her second studio album, Revival, producing its third single "Hands to Myself" which became her third consecutive top 10 hit from the album.
+Martin also worked with Selena Gomez on her second studio album, Revival, producing its third single "Hands to Myself", which became her third consecutive top 10 hit from the album.

-In November 2015, Adele's album 25 was released and Martin co-wrote and co-produced the record's third single "Send My Love (To Your New Lover)" with Shellback, and would eventually become a top 10 hit in the US and the UK.
+In November 2015, Adele's album 25 was released and Martin co-wrote and co-produced the record's third single "Send My Love (To Your New Lover)" with Shellback; it would eventually become a top 10 hit in the US and the UK.

-2016 saw Martin being heavily involved in the making of Ariana Grande's third album Dangerous Woman, with half of its songs (including both singles) being produced by him.
-The same year, he produced the 10th track for Nick Jonas' third studio album, while also co-producing standalone songs for American singers Pink ("Just Like Fire") and Katy Perry ("Rise").

 In 2016, he co-wrote the song "Can't Stop the Feeling!" by Justin Timberlake which is also the title song for the film Trolls with Shellback.
 The song became Timberlake's fifth and Martin's twenty-second number-one hit in the US.
 It reached the top spot in 16 other countries.
 The song gave Timberlake and Martin their first nomination for an Academy Award for Best Original Song.

-In 2019, Max Martin co-produced and co-wrote Ed Sheeran's and Justin Bieber's hit single "I Don't Care".
+In 2019, Martin co-produced and co-wrote Ed Sheeran's and Justin Bieber's hit single "I Don't Care".
+Martin also co-wrote Sam Smith's single "How Do You Sleep?".

+In November 2019, Martin co-wrote and co-produced the Weeknd's single "Blinding Lights".

-In 2020, Max Martin co-produced and co-wrote "Stupid Love", the first single extracted from Lady Gaga's sixth studio album Chromatica.
+In 2020, Martin co-produced and co-wrote "Stupid Love", the first single from Lady Gaga's sixth studio album, Chromatica.
 This marks the first time the two have worked together.

+In 2021, Martin co-wrote and co-produced "Can I Get It" by Adele from her fourth studio album, 30.

-In 2022, Max Martin co-produced and co-wrote Måneskin's single "Supermodel".
+In 2022, Martin co-produced and co-wrote Måneskin's single "Supermodel".
 He also co-produced and co-wrote Lizzo's song "2 Be Loved (Am I Ready)", from her fourth studio album, Special.

+In 2023, Martin co-wrote and co-produced Conan Gray's singles "Never Ending Song" and "Killing Me".
+He also co-wrote and co-produced Ed Sheeran's single "Eyes Closed" from his fifth studio album, −.